CampbellFabrications/k2-improvements/README.md

 You'd be surprised what you'll learn.

+# NOTICE
+* Version 1.1.4.8 is not compatible with k2-improvements.
+* Recommended latest compatible version is 1.1.3.13.
+* Cartographer v4 is currently unsupported pending firmware and software changes.

 ## DISCLAIMER

 Use at your own risk, I'm not responsible for fires or broken dreams.
 But you do get to keep both halves if something breaks.